September 16-December 6, 2024

 Japan Society retains the right to cancel a class at its discretion due to inclement weather or other circumstances.
 In such circumstances the office will determine the best option for replacement class(es), which may be online or on another date.
 By signing up for this course, you assume this risk and understand that circumstances may change.

-Make-Up Classes: Please attend the course you have registered for as much as possible.
-However, if you are an in-person student and will miss a class, you may arrange a make-up class in a different online or in-person section in the same semester.
+In addition, if you will miss a class, it may also be possible to arrange a make-up class in a different online or in-person section in the same semester.
+Ideally, this should be scheduled for the same material/class as your missed class, but please note that options may be limited.
+When possible, please reach out to schedule these in advance as slots are first come, first served.
 More information on how to schedule a make-up class will be provided in the Welcome Email.

 Additional Information

-Cancellation Policy: Cancellations are accepted until 12 pm ET on the business day before the course or workshop begins (for Shodo, until 12 pm ET on the business day before coursework begins).
+Cancellation Policy: Cancellations are accepted until 12 pm ET on the business day before the course begins.
+The Language Center’s business days are Monday – Friday, except for most federal holidays.
 After this deadline, cancellations are not accepted and tuition is not refundable or transferable for any reason (including for credit).
-Upon cancellation, the tuition paid minus a service charge ($20 for courses, $5 for workshops) will be refunded.
+Upon cancellation, the tuition paid minus a service charge ($20 for courses) will be refunded.
 Cancellations are only accepted via phone.

-Japan Society also reserves the right to cancel any course or workshop if sufficient enrollment is not obtained.
+Japan Society also reserves the right to cancel any course if sufficient enrollment is not obtained.
 In such cases, students already enrolled will receive full refunds (no service charge).

 By registering for a course, you accept and agree to the above terms of the cancellation policy.